kirill5pol/ideas/Abstraction.md

 In an example learning problem like a game of Pong, this would be the pixels on the screen.
 A very bad solution to Pong would be to just do simple RL with pixels as the input to the agent.
 Luckily the current state of RL research is doing much better.

 ### RL state abstractions
-The classic Deep RL agent uses a Neural Network to modify its search space to something more manageble and much more useful than simple pixels.
+The classic Deep RL agent uses a Neural Network to modify its search space to something more manageable and much more useful than simple pixels.
 The new search space is an abstraction of the _base_ space, it represents the pixels in terms of learned features from a pre-trained neural network.

-Fancier versions like [DQN](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) (add long term memory) or [Imagination Augmented RL](https://arxiv.org/abs/1707.06203) (RL agent picks from a plans with a series of actions vs sigle time-step actions directly) are essentially the same as classic Deep RL with tricks like using prior knowledge or reducing the possible paths to search.
-The abstraction used here is incredibly valuable because it shrinks the search space from something virtually impossible to calculate into something managable.
+Fancier versions like [DQN](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) (add long term memory) or [Imagination Augmented RL](https://arxiv.org/abs/1707.06203) (RL agent picks from a plans with a series of actions vs single time-step actions directly) are essentially the same as classic Deep RL with tricks like using prior knowledge or reducing the possible paths to search.
+The abstraction used here is incredibly valuable because it shrinks the search space from something virtually impossible to calculate into something manageable.

 ### Human abstractions
 Unlike these RL agents, humans can have many layers of abstractions.
 We are able to creatively come up with new (creative) solutions to problems at a much higher level than a simple RL agent.
 A skilled civil engineer can just look at a building and tell if it will stand or fall.
 No calculus needed.